aherrmann/rules_zig/README.md

 ## Status

-🚧 This is a hobby project in early development. 🚧

-Please [get in touch](https://github.com/aherrmann) if you would like to use these rules in production.

 Take a look at the [planned functionality][planned-functionality] tracking issue to get a picture of which functionality is already implemented and what is still missing.